Birth Injury Lawyer in Hartford, CT

 Out of every 1,000 children who are born every year, 7 are injured at birth.
 Simply put, a birth injury is any damage sustained by a mother or child during labor and delivery.
 Although some birth injuries are unavoidable, others are caused by careless doctors, nurses and other medical professionals.
 In 2006, about 157,700 newborns suffered injuries at birth that may have been avoidable.
 Many of these injuries were sustained when doctors attempted to help the child through the birth canal using medical instruments.

-If your child suffered an injury in the delivery room due to the carelessness of a doctor, call David A. Zipfel & Associates, LLC today at (860) 528-4567.
+If your child suffered an injury in the delivery room due to the carelessness of a doctor, call David A. Zipfel & Associates, LLC today at (860) 528-4567 or contact us online.

 How do birth injuries occur?